How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 The whole thing takes 30 seconds, but it breaks your focus completely.
 And you do it dozens of times a day.

 There's a better way.
-The Model Context Protocol (MCP) lets your coding assistant talk directly to Hooklistener.
+The Model Context Protocol (MCP) lets your coding assistant talk directly to Hooklistener's MCP server.
 No tab-switching.
 No copy-pasting.
 Just ask "show me the last webhook on my Stripe endpoint" and get the answer inline.
 This guide shows you how to set it up in under two minutes.

 What we cover:Connecting Hooklistener's MCP server to Claude Code, Cursor, Windsurf, and OpenAI Codex CLI.
 What you can do with it, and the gotchas we ran into while building it.
 We won't cover building your own MCP server from scratch—just using ours.